-In pre-modern times, training of the apprenticeship-based type will usually have been "culturally oral" (which does not mean that no practitioners would be able to read and write).3 However, the early Mesopotamian temple system (whose literacy was anyhow rudimentary and not fit for carrying any communication beyond that of accounts) appears to be an exception in as far as its mathematics teaching is concerned; while writing was trained by means of sign lists, which point to the existence of some kind of school, the only evidence we have of mathematics teaching consists of "model documents", differing from real administrative documents only by the appearance of suspiciously nice numbers and by the absence of an official's seal.
+In pre-modern times, training of the apprenticeship-based type will usually have been 'culturally oral' (which does not mean that no practitioners would be able to read and write).3 School teaching of mathematical skill, on the other hand, in need of a virtual representation of future practice, is - probably by necessity and at least according to historical experience - bound to a writing system extensive enough to carry a literate culture.

+However, the early Mesopotamian temple system (whose literacy was rudimentary and not fit for carrying any communication beyond that of accounts) appears to be an exception to this dichotomy in as far as its mathematics teaching is concerned; while writing was trained by means of sign lists, which point to the existence of some kind of school, the only evidence we have of mathematics teaching consists of 'model documents', differing from real administrative documents only by the appearance of suspiciously nice numbers and by the absence of an official's seal.